-Here it helps to clarify some often used terminolog
+Here it helps to clarify some often used terminology:

 - The identity of the subject relates to personally identifiable information that is stored in, or linked to the (biological, structural and behavioral) research data.

-- Anonymous means that it is impossible to link the data to the identity of the subject in any way.
+- Anonymous means that the data itself is not linked to the identity of the subject in any way.

 - Pseudonomized means that the link between data and subject identity is provided as a (symbolic) identifier, where the key that links the pseudonym to actual identity is only known to the original researcher that acquired the data.

 - Deidentified means that identifying features have been removed.

 The MEG and corresponding imaging data should be pseudonomized (i.e. using subject codes instead of names) and deidentified (i.e. no personal identifiable information contained in the files or data).
 For both MEG and MRI that means that the subject name and exact date of birth should not be stored in the header of the MEG dataset.
 For the MRI, the identifiable features of the imaging data (i.e. the face) should be removed.

 Note that “anonymous” or “pseudonomized” does not imply that it is impossible to link the data, just that the link is not directly provided with the data.
 E.g. am photo of a participant without its name or social security number is anonymous, but could nevertheless still be linked to the participants identity using Google reverse image search.
 That is why you should also consider to use deidentification methods.

 See this presentation with a conceptual explanation of how to deal with directly and indirectly identifying personal data.

 There is not per se a perfect format for sharing the dataset, so you have to be pragmatic and where needed consider the peculiarities of your dataset.
 However, we strongly recommend that you follow the Brain Imaging Data Structure (BIDS), for which an MRI oriented introduction has been published here, the MEG version has been published here.